El, Second and Third Avenue Lines: Bowery and Division Streets, Manhattan, 1936

 It was in 1925 at the Man Ray Studio that Berenice Abbott first saw photographs by Eugène Atget.
 After Atget’s death, in 1927, she collaborated with Julien Levy, of New York’s Julien Levy Gallery, to buy most of Atget’s negatives and prints, bringing them back to New York upon her return in 1929.
 Berenice Abbott’s initiative preserved the archive of this French photographer’s studio, which, given its influence on the avant-garde, has become an important chapter of Abbott’s legacy.

-Arriving back in New York in 1929, Abbott was struck by the rapid transformation of the built landscape.
-On the eve of the Great Depression she began a series of documentary photographs of the city that, with the support of the Works Progress Administration Federal Art Project from 1935 to 1939, debuted in 1939 as the traveling exhibition and publication Changing New York.
-For the rest of her life Abbott advocated for a documentary style of photography as exemplified in this project, while also continuing to promote the work of Atget.
+Arriving back in New York in 1929, Berenice Abbott was struck by the rapid transformation of the built landscape.
+On the eve of the Great Depression Berenice Abbott began a series of documentary photographs of the city that, with the support of the Works Progress Administration Federal Art Project from 1935 to 1939, debuted in 1939 as the traveling exhibition and publication Changing New York.
+For the rest of her life Berenice Abbott's photos advocated for a documentary style of photography as exemplified in this project, while also continuing to promote the work of Atget.

 Bernice Abbott's photography was included in many influential exhibitions of the era, including the Salon de l’escalier, 1928; Fotografie der Gegenwart, 1929; Film und Foto, 1929; and Photography: 1839–1937, 1938; as well as in a solo-exhibition at the Julien Levy Gallery in 1932.
 In 1970, The Museum of Modern Art hosted a career retrospective.